How to Prepare Your Business for a Natural Disaster or Emergency

 Once you have a good idea of the disaster risks your business faces, you can start working up official emergency response plans for each risk.

-Once you have created your emergency plans, send it to all the appropriate company personnel.
+Once you have created your emergency plans, send them to all the appropriate company personnel.
 And post it somewhere physically and/or online where they can easily access it for later reference.

 Prepare Your Lines of Communication